Table of contents

 Pros:

-More mature for established privacy offices than India-only tools, especially where ROPA, DSAR, data mapping, and global regulatory intelligence already exist as internal functions.
+• Well suited to established privacy offices where ROPA, DSAR, data mapping, and global regulatory intelligence already exist as internal functions.

 Cons:

-It can be heavier than Redacto for an India-first team whose first job is DPDPA evidence rather than global privacy program management.
+• It can be heavy for an India-first team whose first job is DPDPA evidence rather than global privacy program management.

-Pricing is proposal-based, which can slow comparison for Indian mid-market teams trying to budget quickly.
+• Pricing is proposal-based, which can slow Indian mid-market teams trying to budget quickly.

 Choose OneTrust if your privacy program is already global and DPDPA is one operating layer inside a larger governance stack.